API Reference

 ndarray, shape (N, 3)

-- parse(liquid_particle_types: List[str], frame_index: int) ndarray[source]
+- parse(liquid_particle_types: list[str], frame_index: int) ndarray[source]

 Return liquid particle coordinates filtering wall types.